darumor/simple-python-website/README.md

 This is a [Simple Python Website Project](https://github.com/darumor/simple-python-website) that can be used for prototyping modern web services.
 This application is not very scalable nor data secure and thus should not be used in production.

+## Architecture
+This version of the Simple Python Website Project consists of 4 backend microservices and a web client.
+- App serves the static files, the frontend app and the service broker.
+All APIs are open.
+- Login handles user login, registering, permissions and other current user info for the frontend.
+Login stores authentication credentials.
+- User handles user data storage and new user creation for other backends, namely for Login.
+Accessible only for other services' requests.
+- Things handles storing data about 'things'.
+Can be accessed from frontend, permissions are checked.
+- Web Client is an app consisting of 4 SPAs that connect directly to different microservices.
+Services are discovered using service broker the App provides.
+  - Frontpage is accessible to all.
+Shows public information of 'things'
+  - Login serves user login and user registration forms
+  - Restricted is accessible only by logged in users
+  - Adminpage is accessible only by logged in administrators

 The project uses
 - **ngrok** as a way to publish the service (no actual dependency) (https://ngrok.com/)
 - **bottle** as web server / adapter (http://bottlepy.org/docs/dev/)